-Alaska decriminalized cannabis back in 2014 and is considered legal to use for anyone over 21 years of age.
-Although cannabis use is not allowed in public places or federal land, Alaska citizens are allowed to consume, possess, and transport up to one ounce of marijuana for personal use.
-It is also illegal to drive under the influence.
+Alaska decriminalized cannabis back in 2014 and it is considered legal to use for anyone over 21 years of age.
+Although cannabis use is not allowed in public places or on federal land, Alaska citizens are allowed to consume, possess, and transport up to one ounce of marijuana for personal use.
+It is also illegal to drive under the influence when using marijuana.

 Find more information here: http://dhss.alaska.gov/dph/director/pages/marijuana/law.aspx

 Cannabis in Arizona is legal for both medicinal and recreational use.
 As of November 3rd, 2020, possession and cultivation of recreational cannabis became legal.
 Anyone who is over 21 years of age is allowed to legally have an ounce of marijuana.

 Arkansas is another state that allows medicinal use of cannabis, but not adult recreational use.
 Possessing cannabis without a medical card will bring about fines and jail time, depending on how much there you possess.

 California was the first state to legalize medical cannabis in 1996, but has since made massive progress for adult recreational use.
 In 2016, it became legal to consume and possess up to one ounce of cannabis flower, and up to eight grams of cannabis concentrate.
 Consumers are also allowed to grow plants, but are not allowed to drive under the influence or consume it on federal land.

 Much like California, Colorado was one of the first two states to fully legalize cannabis in 2012.
 Although some counties have more restrictive laws, adults over the age of 21 can consume and possess up to one ounce of cannabis flower or concentrate.

 Find more information here: https://norml.org/laws/item/colorado-penalties